GaryOderNichts/moonlight-wiiu/README.md

 You can also build moonlight-wiiu using the provided Dockerfile.
 Use `docker build -t moonlightbuilder .` to build the container.
 Then use `docker run -it --rm -v ${PWD}:/project moonlightbuilder make` to build moonlight.

-## TODO
-- double tap to drag
-- gyro support
-- rumble
-- test with gfe for fun